A somewhat non-political topic. An ounce of prevention is ok, even though it’s a pain…

 Seriously?
 My wife scolded me to get to the doctor to get an age-spotted mole checked?
 (How do I have age spots at 50?)

 Those instances turned out to be a lot of nothing.
-And that’s the point of it is that despite the inconveniences, the expense, and what may be a temporary break in our routines….
-Isn’t that the point?
+And that’s what we hope for.
+Despite the inconveniences, the expense, and what may be a temporary break in our routines….
 Don’t we go in to make sure it IS ok?

 Because on the off-chance it does turn out to be something, having it looked at early might mean the difference between a temporary inconvenience and a much too early grave.
 As we ponder our ailments and mortality in light of our friends being knocked down for a matter of days or weeks… maybe having those things checked out is better than the alternative.